Products

 3. Credit risk

 One thing lenders need to keep an eye on is credit risk.
 Since embedded lending often considers borrowers with limited credit histories, there's a potential for risk that some loans might not get repaid.
 Smart risk assessment models can help lenders manage this challenge effectively, reducing the risk and potentially even bringing it below traditional lending levels.
+This is why it's key to use underwriting models tailored to small businesses and even specific industries, in order to optimize outcomes and minimize risk.

 4. Fraud and identity theft

 With all the personal and financial data exchanged on these platforms, there's an increased risk of fraud and identity theft.
 Lenders have to make sure they have strong identity verification and fraud prevention measures in place to protect both their customers and their own businesses.
+AI is providing powerful solutions to help automate and streamline fraud and identity checks and reduce associated risks.

 The future of embedded lending